nnnikolay/ai-agent-guidelines/README.md

 **Commands not showing in `/help`**
 - Ensure `.claude/commands/` exists in your project root
 - Check that `.md` files have proper frontmatter

-**Claude seems too critical**
-- This is by design!
-The workflow encourages finding issues
-- If there truly are no problems, Claude will acknowledge that

-**Extended thinking not activating**
-- The `/rethink` command includes triggers for extended thinking
-- It works best with complex, open-ended problems
+- Commands should show with "(project)" suffix

+**Guidelines not being followed**
+- Verify CLAUDE.md exists and references the guideline files
+- Check that file paths in CLAUDE.md use the `@` prefix
+- Ensure `.claude/guidelines/` contains all three guideline files

+**Installation conflicts**
+- The installer will warn about existing `.claude` directory
+- Existing files are preserved unless you confirm overwrite

-## Contributing
+## Customization

-To modify commands, edit the `.md` files in `.claude/commands/`.
+To adapt for your project:

+1. **Modify guidelines** in `.claude/guidelines/` to match your standards
+2. **Edit commands** in `.claude/commands/` to change prompts
+3. **Update CLAUDE.md** to include project-specific context

 Each command supports:
 - Custom frontmatter for metadata
 - `$ARGUMENTS` placeholder for dynamic input
 - References to project files with `@filename`

-- Bash command execution with `!command`
+## License

+MIT - See LICENSE file

 Remember: The goal is not to make development harder, but to catch issues early when they're cheap to fix.
+This workflow helps Claude be a critical thinking partner, not just an agreeable assistant.